divyat2605/DATA_MINING_SRM_PPT/README.md

 # 📊 Data Mining — SRM University Course Materials

-A complete collection of presentation materials for the **Data Mining** course (BTECH CSE Core – I, 3rd Year / 6th Semester) at SRM University.
+A complete collection of presentation materials for the **Data Mining and Analytics** course (21CSE355T) at SRM University.

 ---